2.2.2012 | 14:51

 Danny Blanchflower, prófessor í hagfræði

 The euro cannot survive in its current format.
 That either means a collapse is inevitable or there needs to be rapid moves to political union.
 The way I would characterise it is: who tires first?
 Does the periphery tire of austerity?
 Does the market tire of buying the debt and demand much higher interest rates?
 Do the core tire of providing assistance?
 I think the euro is fundamentally flawed.
 Normally good economics is good politics.
 Good politics is not always good economics.
 And the euro has been driven by politics from the very beginning.
 Therefore for the euro to survive it needs the politics to really change.
-But if it’s left to the economics then the euro will collapse.
+But if its left to the economics then the euro will collapse.

 Gerard Lyons, hagfræðingur